kubernetes/website/content/en/blog/_posts/2022-08-18-kubernetes-1.24-release-interview.md

 **CRAIG BOX: Are there any other enhancements that are particularly notable or relevant perhaps to the work you've been doing?**

 JAMES LAVERACK: There's a really interesting one from SIG Network which is about [avoiding collisions in IP allocations to services](https://kubernetes.io/blog/2022/05/03/kubernetes-1-24-release-announcement/#avoiding-collisions-in-ip-allocation-to-services).
-In existing versions of Kubernetes, you can allocate a service to have a particular internal cluster IPor you can leave it blank and it will generate its own IP.
+In existing versions of Kubernetes, you can allocate a service to have a particular internal cluster IP, or you can leave it blank and it will generate its own IP.

 In Kubernetes 1.24, there's an opt-in feature, which allows you to specify a pool for dynamic IPs to be generated from.
 This means that you can statically allocate an IP to a service and know that IP can not be accidentally dynamically allocated.
 This is a problem I've actually had in my local Kubernetes cluster, where I use static IP addresses for a bunch of port forwarding rules.
 I've always worried that during server start-up, they're going to get dynamically allocated to one of the other services.
 Now, with 1.24, and this feature, I won't have to worry about it more.